 Whether you agree with the bad publicity or not, always respond.
 If you don't, it allows people to assume that the bad publicity is correct.
 Worse still, it gives the impression that you don't care about the complaint.

-Consider approaching the problem as you would a complaint.
+Approach the problem as you would a customer complaint.
 So listen fully to the person who is causing the bad publicity.

 Ask questions in a caring manner, to establish the facts.
 Put yourself in their shoes.
 Apologise without blaming.
 Ask what an acceptable solution might be.
 Then try to solve the problems as quickly as possible.